 The Financial Aid Office processes summer aid separately from standard 9-month academic year (fall/spring) aid.
 Summer award notices are sent out shortly after registration begins.
-If you are for Summer registered received aid from RCTC for Fall or Spring semesters, automatically generate a summer award notice for you.
-You will be notified via your RCTC email when your summer address eligibility is calculated.
+If you are registered for Summer received aid from RCTC for Fall or Sprina semesters. automatically generate a summer award notice for you.
+You will be notified via your RCTC email address when your summer eligibility is calculated.
 Since there are limits to the amount of aid you can receive in one 12-month period.
 Plan ahead if you are considering summer classes.